 qui danse depuis son âme)

-Alia is graduate of UWCAC & holds a BA in Studio Art & Middle Eastern Studies from Wellesley College.
-Her studio is now based in Marrakech.
+Alia is a graduate of the UWCAC & holds a BA in Studio Art & Middle Eastern Studies from Wellesley College.
+She is based in Marrakech.

 Christoph organizes future camps and future-focused conferences like the WeimarerVisionen and the InnovationBoostCamp.
 With RealMakers.org he provides a platform where people from all walks of life have the opportunity to support each other in realizing their projects, ideas and visions.
 RealMakers also organises conferences where entrepreneurs have the chance to present their projects in front of a panel of investors, managers, journalists and experts from various fields with the aim of arousing both interest and support.
 As an innovation consultant he has worked for companies like: Sixt, BMW / BMWi, Audi, VW, European Patent Office, various financial institutions and for organisations with a focus on environmental and social matters.